 Advantage 2: All future growth in a Roth account is tax-free at qualified withdrawal.
 The money will never be taxed.

 For a regular Roth TSP contribution made at a non-combat-zone assignment, only Advantage 2 applies — you still paid taxes on the contribution first.
-A Traditional TSP contribution from combat zone pay has Advantage 1 (tax-free going in), but withdrawals in retirement are taxable — the tax is deferred, not eliminated.
-Only Roth TSP from combat zone pay combines both: tax-free in, tax-free out.
-The result is money that is never taxed at any point in its life — going in or coming out.
+For traditional TSP contributions made from tax-exempt combat zone pay: the contributions themselves may be withdrawn tax-free, but earnings on those contributions are taxable at withdrawal — the tax advantage applies to the contribution principal, not the growth.
+Only Roth TSP from combat zone pay combines both advantages: the contribution is made from untaxed income, and qualified withdrawals (contributions and growth) are tax-free.
 Individual tax situations vary, but this stacking effect is structurally unique to the combat zone Roth combination.

 How much can an E-5 contribute to Roth TSP during a combat zone deployment?